By-Laws of the International Pelvic Pain Society

 (a) The Board, by resolution adopted by a majority of the entire Board, may establish

-members of each committee, with approval of the President.
-Each committee so appointed shall
+and members of each committee, with approval of the President.
+Each committee so appointed

-include one or more directors.
-Special or ad hoc committees, at the direction of the Board, may
+shall include one or more directors.
+Special or ad hoc committees, at the direction of the Board,

-be appointed by the Chairman of the Board with approval of membership by the President and
+may be appointed by the Chairman of the Board with approval of the President and shall have

 Finance Committee, Nominations Committee, Program Committee, Bylaws Committee,

-Membership Committee, Medical Education Committee, Research Committee, and Patient
+Membership Committee, Medical Education Committee, Research Committee, Ethics

-and consist of the President and Chairman of the Board.
-The Nominations Committee is
+by the Past-President and consist of the President and Chairman of the Board.
+The Nominations

-responsible for nominations for election to Secretary and to the Board of Directors, with
+Committee is responsible for nominations for election to Secretary and to the Board of

-approval of the Board of Directors of such nominations.
-The Program Committee shall be
+Directors, with approval of the Board of Directors of such nominations.
+The Program

-chaired by the Vice-President and consist of the President, Chairman, Program Director, and
+Committee shall be chaired by the Vice-President and consist of the President, Chairman,

-others appointed as necessary by the Chairman and approved by the President.
-The Bylaws
+Program Director, and others appointed as necessary by the Chairman and approved by the

-Committee shall be chaired by the Chairman of the Board and consist of the Secretary and
+President.
+The Bylaws Committee shall be chaired by the Chairman of the Board and consist of

 Section 3.12.
 Remuneration to Directors and Officers